Fair political boundaries are crucial to ensure our communities are fairly represented in Parliament.

 Unfair representation.
 One of the main issues with the current law is that unregistered voters are not considered when drawing up constituency boundaries, although they are obviously still entitled to support from their MP.
 Urban and socially deprived areas where registration is low will be under-represented while affluent areas where registration is high will have disproportionate representation.

 Missing voters.
 Boundaries are currently drawn based on the current electoral register, which is already missing around 10% of those eligible to vote.
-But with Individual Voter Registration coming in for the next general election, registration rates are in danger of falling further.
+But with Individual Voter Registration, registration rates are in danger of falling further.

 Unbalanced power.
 It’s the job of Parliament to hold the government to account.
 If you reduce the number of MPs in Parliament without reducing the number of ministers you increase the power of the executive and make it more difficult to challenge.
 This could reduce the ability for Parliament to offer meaningful dissent and therefore to do its job effectively.